donn-majidi/sfclubunibo-arch-fv/README.md

                  w = \sqrt(m)  (\hat{\xi} - \xi) / (1+\xi) \sim \mathcal{N}(0,1)
 ```
 Parameters:
-- z: Univariate array of centered exceedances above threshold.
+- `z`: Univariate array of centered exceedances above threshold.
 Must be the same array fed to GenParetoMLE.
-- moment_order: Moment order being tested.
+- `moment_order`: Moment order being tested.
-- xi_hat: MLE estimate of the shape parameter.
+- `xi_hat`: MLE estimate of the shape parameter.
-- sigma_hat: MLE estimate of the scale parameter.
+- `sigma_hat`: MLE estimate of the scale parameter.
-- bandwidth: Optional.
+- `bandwidth`: Optional.
 Number of bins to plot the histogram.
-- trim_quantile: Optional | Default = 0.99.
+- `trim_quantile`: Optional | Default = 0.99.
 The cut-off quantile on the plot.
 By trimming the extreme values makes the plot tidier.
-- ax: Optional. plt.Axes canvas on which to plot the empirical pdf of the input data along with the theoretical pdf of the Generalized Pareto Distribution with given shape and scale parameters.
+- `ax: Optional`: plt.Axes canvas on which to plot the empirical pdf of the input data along with the theoretical pdf of the Generalized Pareto Distribution with given shape and scale parameters.

 Returns:
-- Dictionary containing:
+- `dict()` containing:
   - test statistic
   - critical value
   - p-value of the test